Chapter 1: Chapter 31: Wilfred

 "A burden?”
 Cedric’s face softened.
 “No. He is the opposite of that."

 "You've been a blessing,” Emmett said.
-“I always thought he would do well to find someone who could steady him, as Mary does for me.
+“I always thought he would do well to find someone who could steady him.
 Though I admit I never would have expected it to be someone like you.”

 Cedric stilled.
 His eyes dropped, and he said very quietly, “I know it cannot have been easy for you to hear.
 Please allow me assure you that it was never my aim to seduce him.
 I did try to encourage him toward a more acceptable choice.”